seung-lab/cloud-volume/README.md

 mv boss-secret.json ~/.cloudvolume/secrets/ # needed for the BOSS
 ```

-The format for this file is as follows:
+The format for the aws-secret.json file is as follows:
 ```
 {
 	"AWS_ACCESS_KEY_ID": "",